KnpLabs/KnpUserBundle/Resources/doc/index.rst

 The template names are not configurable, however Symfony2 by default searches for templates according to the ``kernel.bundle_dirs`` container parameter.
-This means its possible to override any FOS\UserBundle template by simply mimicking the directory structure inside the Application directory:
+This means it's possible to override any FOS\UserBundle template by simply mimicking the directory structure inside the Application directory:

 For example ``src/Bundle/FOS/UserBundle/Resources/views/User/new.twig`` can be